With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Center For Psychological Services is a mental health treatment center in Arlington, TX, located at 6043 West Interstate 20, 76017 zip code area.
 Center For Psychological Services provides outpatient treatment.
-Center For Psychological Services offers trauma therapy, behavior modification and couples/family therapy to adults, seniors 65 or older and young adults.
+Center For Psychological Services offers couples/family therapy, group therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
 Center For Psychological Services also supports clients referred from the court/judicial system.
 Additional services at Center For Psychological Services consist of court-ordered outpatient treatment.

-Learn MoreLena Pope Home Inc is one of mental health facilities in Arlington, Texas, located at 601 West Sanford Street, Suite 202, 76011 zip code.
+Learn MoreLena Pope Home Inc is a mental health facility in Arlington, TX, located at 601 West Sanford Street, Suite 202, in the 76011 zip code.
 Lena Pope Home Inc provides outpatient treatment.
-Lena Pope Home Inc provides trauma therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents, seniors 65 or older and adults.
+Lena Pope Home Inc provides integrated dual diagnosis disorder treatment, couples/family therapy and trauma therapy to children / adolescents, seniors 65 or older and adults.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.